SemanticMediaWiki/SemanticMediaWiki/src/Schema/README.md

 ## Registration

-Extensibility is provided by adding a new type to the `$smwgSchemaTypes` setting.
+Extensibility for new schema types and interpreters is provided by adding a new type to the `$smwgSchemaTypes` setting.

 <pre>
 $GLOBALS['smwgSchemaTypes'] = [